bpbond/luzlogr/cran-comments.md

 ## Note about only 3 days after last submission
 Apologies for the quick 0.1.1 submission; the vignette wasn't properly included in my 0.1 submission earlier this week.
+I won't update again for a while.

 ## Test environments
 * local OS X install, R 3.2.2